n8n-io/n8n-docs/docs/langchain/langchain-n8n/nodes-list.md

 These are the LangChain-focused nodes in n8n.
 You can use any n8n node in a workflow where you interact with LangChain, to link LangChain to other services.
 The LangChain features uses n8n's [Cluster nodes](/integrations/builtin/cluster-nodes/).

 [TODO: this list is very incomplete.
-Check in with Jan on Friday latest for the definitive list]
+Check in with Jan on Friday latest for the definitive list] [TODO: this list structure probably needs to change as the UI will likely change before release]

 ## Trigger nodes